Ready to find out how many watts should your speakers have and boost your room’s sound? Awesome!

 My friend DJs college parties every week, and his current setup contains two Electro-Voice ZLX-12BT 12″.

-The only other tip I have is – when stepping up to full-sized speakers, make sure you have high-quality audio files.
+The only other tip I have is that when stepping up to full-sized speakers, ensure you have high-quality audio files.

 Over 2000 square feet

-The Yorkville Sound Paraline series are foolishly great speakers.
+The Electro-Voice ZLXs are foolishly great speakers.
 The most vital reason I use them is how effective they are.
-When you only have 1000watts of electrical power, you want to choose your speakers thoughtfully.
+When you only have 1000 watts of electrical power, you want to choose your speakers thoughtfully.

-I normally get two speakers, which are the Rockville Titan 15″ with the subwoofer.
+I normally get two speakers, which are the Electro-Voice ZLX-15BT 15″ (pair) with the subwoofer.
 I did a lot of digging, and these seemed to be the most sound for the least amount of power.
 They still sound amazing at deafening volumes as well.

 We regularly get about 250-350 people, and those tops are loud enough for a crowd that size.